donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 When a user is no longer a DCX employee, he/she may no longer have the collection manager role.
 The typical situation in which a user stops being a DCX employee is when his contract with the RU/RUMCN ends.
 However, when a user is no longer a DCX employee, he/she can remain contributor or viewer if his/her involvement in the collection is continued.

-Procedurally, when a research administrator revokes a user's authorization as a DCX employee,
+Procedurally, when a research administrator revokes a user's authorization as a DCX employee, he/she must also revoke that user's manager role in all the relevant collections.

-observes that a collection manager's contract has ended, he/she must revoke that role and instead give the user the role of collection contributor.
-This action must be perform _all_ collections in which that user has the role of collection manager.

-It can happen that, after removing a collection manager, that collection has no collection manager anymore.
+It can happen that, after removing a collection manager, that collection has no longer a collection.
 In that case, in agreement with the center director, the research administrator must assign a new collection manager.
 Importantly, every collection must have at least one collection manager.

 ### 7.2.
 Protocol Specific for Data Acquisition Collections